anggamalau/binar-diary-books/README.md

 - **Responsive Grid**: Calendar adapts to mobile screens with optimized spacing
 - **Interactive Days**: Clickable calendar days with hover effects and keyboard support
 - **Accessibility**: Full keyboard navigation and ARIA labels for screen readers

+## Entry Management Features
+- **CRUD Operations**: Complete Create, Read, Update, Delete functionality for diary entries
+- **Date Organization**: Entries are automatically organized by date with efficient indexing
+- **Multiple Entries**: Support for multiple diary entries per day
+- **Rich Content**: Line breaks preserved in entry content with proper formatting
+- **Entry Previews**: Truncated previews in date view with "Read More" functionality
+- **User Isolation**: Each user can only access their own entries with proper authorization
+- **Breadcrumb Navigation**: Clear navigation paths with back buttons and breadcrumbs
+- **Action Confirmations**: Delete confirmations to prevent accidental data loss